-My methodological research interests include text analysis, machine learning, record linkage and data visualisation.
+I received my PhD from London School of Economics and Political Science, Department of Methodology.
+My methodological research interests include machine learning, Bayesian modelling, text analysis, record linkage and data visualisation.
 Substantively, I’m interested in comparative and British politics, political communication, lobbying and social media.
 In my current research I analyse how organisations get access to government and what other strategies they employ to affect policy.

-Prior to starting my PhD I have spent some time in data science industry.
-I received my BA in Political Psychology from the St Petersburg State University, Department of Psychology and my MSc in Social Research Methods from LSE.
-Apart from social science training, I also have a diploma in Software Engineering from the SPbU, Faculty of Mathematics and Mechanics.
+I received my BA in Political Psychology from St Petersburg State University, Department of Psychology and my MSc in Social Research Methods from LSE.
+Apart from social science training, I also have a diploma in Software Engineering from SPbU, Faculty of Mathematics and Mechanics.